Home » Recipes » Method » Air Fryer » Air Fryer London Broil

 Serving Suggestions

-• Pick the best topping: We love to top London Broil with our French Onion Mushrooms.
-You could also use simply sautéed onions and/or peppers, too.
-Or how about some Homemade Herb Butter!
+• Pick the best topping.
+As mentioned above, we love to top London broil with our French onion mushrooms.
+You could also simply sauté onions and/or peppers, too.
+Or, how about some Homemade Herb Butter?

-• Mashed Potatoes: Steak and potatoes in a classic dinner option that will never get old.
+• Mashed potatoes.
+Steak and potatoes is a classic dinner option that will never get old.
 Try our Best Ever Mashed Potatoes.

-• A side of green vegetables: We love serving steak with our Southern Green Beans!
-You could also do a basic side of cooked spinach, peas, or asparagus (or how about Bacon Wrapped Asparagus – it goes great with a steak!).
+• A side of green vegetables.
+We love serving steak with our Southern Green Beans!
+You could also do a basic side of cooked spinach, peas, or asparagus (or Bacon Wrapped Asparagus – it goes great with a steak!).

 How to Store & Reheat Leftovers